 The Kitchen Garden at Englefield is designed to provide fresh produce all year round.
-Fruit trees protected from the English weather by high stone walls produce peaches as well as apples, pears and plums.
-Salad vegetables and berries grow in the summer while root vegetables, squashes, pumpkins and greens are available in autumn and winter.
+Protected from the English weather by high stone walls, peach, apple, pear and plum trees grow.
+Salad vegetables are picked in the summer while root vegetables, squashes and greens are available in autumn and winter.